-- CHI specifically supports various proposed Promoting Interoperability measures that will, using a light touch, incent the leveraging of remote monitoring and telehealth innovations to address pressing public safety needs, namely the opioid crisis in America.
-For example, CHI supports measures related to enable the appropriate electronic prescription of controlled substances (ECPS), for which we have also urged the Drug Enforcement Administration to take steps to improve the ability of connected health innovators to provide new efficiencies. - CMS has proposed to eliminate the "Coordination of Care through Patient Engagement" objective and all associated measures which include secure messaging, use of patient generated data, and the view, download or transmit measure.
+- CHI encourages CMS' IPPS rule to continue utilizing ongoing work done by standards development organizations like HL7 Davinci and others in the standards development and data interoperability space. - CHI generally supports proposed changes to the Promoting Interoperability scoring regime and measures proposed that will increase flexibility and lower compliance burdens.
+Such changes are inherently linked to other important rules CMS is responsible for, including the Physician Fee Schedule which has recently begun to incent the use of asynchronous tools that will bring PGHD into care as well as the MACRA-driven Merit-based Incentive Payment System (MIPS) which provides strong incentives for the use of remote monitoring technology through certain Improvement Activities the CHI strongly supports.
+CMS' steps to revise the hospital IPPS generally should be made in alignment with key pro-remote monitoring changes to these important programs and others. - CHI specifically supports various proposed Promoting Interoperability measures that will, using a light touch, incent the leveraging of remote monitoring and telehealth innovations to address pressing public safety needs, namely the opioid crisis in America.
+For example, CHI supports measures related to enable the appropriate electronic prescription of controlled substances (ECPS), for which we have also urged the Drug Enforcement Administration to take steps to improve the ability of connected health innovators to provide new efficiencies.9 - CMS has proposed to eliminate the "Coordination of Care through Patient Engagement" objective and all associated measures which include secure messaging, use of patient generated data, and the view, download, or transmit measure.
 CHI understands that such a change may be appropriate in CMS' rules but urges CMS to take all practicable steps to advance the use of PGHD collected via remote monitoring into the American healthcare system widely including using APIs.
-We are committed to working with CMS and all other stakeholders to introduce new technology-driven efficiencies into care that will save costs and improve care. - CHI supports efforts to address health data interoperability issues, and urges CMS to work in concert with sister agencies that are working to address the same issues now.
-For example, the National Coordinator for Health Information Technology (ONC) is currently developing a Trusted Exchange Framework and Common Agreement (TEFCA) to advance interoperability, which the CHI has provided its detailed input on; further, an information blocking rulemaking must be advanced by ONC at some point.
-We urge CMS to ensure its approach aligns with ONC's (as well as other agencies) and to minimize compliance burdens on affected stakeholders. - CHI reiterates our concern with, and lack of confidence in, any presumption that the 2015 ONC CEHRT standards will facilitate seamless interoperability.
-We also note that the U.S. Core Data for Interoperability (USCDI), which CHI has provided comments on, is not yet been finalized and will be voluntary.
+We are committed to working with CMS and all other stakeholders to introduce new technology-driven efficiencies into care that will save costs and improve care. - CHI reiterates our concern with, and lack of confidence that, the 2015 ONC CEHRT standards facilitates seamless interoperability.
+We also note that the U.S. Core Data for Interoperability (USCDI), which CHI has provided comments on,10 continues to be updated, although the updated versions are not yet mandated for use.

-&lt;sup>9 See https://bit.ly/2jHwAXT.
+9 See https://bit.ly/2jHwAXT.